 NOTE: Some equipment obtained through sponsored agreements may not be rented.

 Check with Sponsored Programs Services prior to renting equipment

 Include the names of the positions involved and their rates

 If a part of the request is covered by an approved service-center rate,

 describe those services or rentals and include the rates.

 The responsible administrator approves the memorandum before it is sent

-to Business and Finance.
+to Finance and Administration.